Wilson Sporting Goods: Tennis

 Wilson is a major manufacturer of tennis rackets.
 The original kevlar Pro Staff model racket, known for its use by Pete Sampras, was heavy (more than 350g strung) and small-headed (85 sq. in.); Roger Federer also used the same racket model.
 In 2015, he used the Pro Staff RF97 Autograph model that is heavy (340 g/12 oz unstrung) and larger (97 sq. in.).
 Jim Courier and Stefan Edberg also used the Pro Staff Original, Edberg later switching to the Pro Staff Classic in 1991, which was the same racket (85 sq. in. with slightly rounded frame edges) but with different paint work.
 In late 2009, Wilson unveiled their latest line of rackets, codenamed 20x, which they would later rename BLX.
 This line directly replaces their previous K-Factor series with all new technologies.
-Also, many pros use custom-made rackets that perform differently from the mass-produced versions, as highlighted in a 2013 class-action lawsuit which address the complaint detailing that "Wilson Sporting Goods falsely claimed that Federer used its Six.One Tour BLX racket when he won the 2010 Stockholm Open and Wilson’s Pro Staff Six.One 90 racket when he won a Grand Slam event."
+Also, many pros use custom-made rackets that perform differently from the mass-produced versions, as highlighted in a 2013 class-action lawsuit which addreseds the complaint detailing that "Wilson Sporting Goods falsely claimed that Federer used its Six.One Tour BLX racket when he won the 2010 Stockholm Open and Wilson’s Pro Staff Six.One 90 racket when he won a Grand Slam event."